scANVI Overview

 Reference requirements

-The reference h5ad must contain cell type annotations in obs['final_annotation'].
-The query datasets (GEX and ATAC) do not need pre-existing annotations — placeholder Unknown labels are added automatically before training.
+The query datasets (GEX, and ATAC when present) do not need pre-existing annotations — placeholder Unknown labels are added automatically before training.

 scANVI tasks and tools